agweria/mobile-money/docs/readme.md

 - title: Real Time
   details: We have leveraged the Laravel Event system and optional slack notifications to get all payment activity

-footer: MIT Licensed | Copyright © 2018 Samerior Group Ltd
+footer: MIT Licensed | Copyright © 2018 Agweria LLC
 ---